America's nuclear missiles. Russia and the USA: what is hidden behind the threats to use nuclear weapons. Let's change our view of nuclear weapons

 Fuel type liquid

-Accelerating speed, m/s 7900
+Acceleration speed, m/s 7900

-Maximum range of missiles, km 16300
+Maximum range missiles, km 16300

-Maximum deviation from the target, m 500
+Maximum deviation from target, m 500

-Warhead mass, t 5.7 to 7.8
+Weight of warhead, t from 5.7 to 7.8

 Charge type thermonuclear

-combat blocks 1 to 10 separable, from 500 kt to 25 Mt
+Combat units from 1 to 10 separable, from 500 kt to 25 Mt

 Type of basing ground mine